-(music playing) Hi, I'm Laurie Burruss, and welcome to Creating a Classroom Research Project.
-Part of the teaching with the iPad series here on lynda.com.
+- [Voiceover] Hi, I'm Laurie Burruss, and welcome to Creating a Classroom Research Project, part of the Teaching with the iPad series, here, on Lynda.com.
 In order to integrate technology into your curriculum, you need to keep the tools in mind from the beginning.
-Once you've set up your iPad classroom, as we talked about in the setting up the classroom course.
-Take some time to evaluate and create the curriculum for your learning objectives.
+Once you've set up your iPad classroom, as we talked about in the Setting up the Classroom course, take some time to evaluate and create the curriculum for your learning objectives.
 This course covers identifying subject matter, evaluating activities, and assessing the outcomes.

 It focuses on small group interaction and individual performance.

 iPad Classroom: Apps for Educators146,056 Views

 iBooks Author for Teachers: Creating a Math Lesson18,890 Views

 Illustrator CC 2013 One-on-One: Mastery301,789 Views

 iOS 8 App Development with Swift 1 Essential Training1,023,003 Views